Are you hiring a real person in a WFH (work from home) environment?

 - Verification processes: Implement verification processes and procedures for financial transactions or the sharing of sensitive information.
 This could include multi-factor authentication or requiring a second person to approve transactions.

 - AI detection tools: Use AI to fight back.
-There are AI-powered tools that can help detect deepfakes and other AI-generated scams.
+There are Gen AI-powered tools that can help detect deepfakes and other AI-generated scams.
 Note that these are also in their infancy and should be used with caution.

-While deepfakes and AI present new challenges for HR and management, these can be mitigated with the right knowledge and tools.
+While deepfakes and Gen AI present new challenges for HR and management, these can be mitigated with the right knowledge and tools.
 By staying informed and proactive, professionals can navigate these challenges and continue to foster a safe and productive work environment.